verony1075/Language_Translate/README.md

 ## Results

-The Real-Time Translation App provides a practical tool for overcoming language barriers in everyday communication.
+The  Language Translation App provides a practical tool for overcoming language barriers in everyday communication.
 The application’s responsive design and efficient translation capabilities offer a valuable resource for users needing instant translation services.

 ## Future Enhancements